jupyterlab/extension-examples/advanced/server-extension/README.md

 ├── tsconfig.json               # Typescript compilation configuration
 ├── src
 │   ├── index.ts                # Actual code of the extension
-│   └── myserverextension.ts    # More code used by the extension
+│   └── server-extension.ts    # More code used by the extension
 └── style
     └── index.css               # CSS styling
 ```